dsaiztc/AndroidBluetoothConnection/README.md

 sendMessage(String message) // Send a message against bluetooth connection
 ````

-Received messages are threated by a *Handler* in *BluetoothConnection*.
+Received messages are treated by a *Handler* in *BluetoothConnection*.
 If you want to finish the conection, just make a call to *onDestroy()* method of *BluetoothConnection*.
 If you have any doubts, please take a look to the sample code.

 ## BluetoothServer